 is Professor of Human Rights Law at Middlesex University, a solicitor, and Director of the European Human Rights Advocacy Centre (EHRAC: ehrac.org.uk), also based at Middlesex University.
 He has extensive experience of representing applicants before the European Court of Human Rights, in particular against Russia and other former Soviet states, as well as the UK and Turkey.
 He researches and publishes widely in the field of international human rights law.
 He was a member of the Independent Advisory Panel on Deaths in Custody from 2009-2015 and a member of the Harris Review (2014-2015).
 He was appointed Specialist Adviser to the Joint Committee on Human Rights for its inquiry into mental health and deaths in prison in 2016-2017.
 He is a former trustee of the Media Legal Defence Initiative and the Human Dignity Trust and is a member of the Advisory Board of the Open Society Justice Initiative.

 is Emeritus Professor of International Law at the University of Kent.
 Originally from New Zealand he received his degrees from Victoria University of Wellington and qualified as a barrister and solicitor.
 For ten years he convened the University of Kent’s LLM in International Law with International Relations both at Canterbury and at the University’s campus in Brussels.
 He has also been the course leader for Public International Law for the University of London’s International LLB programme for a number of years.
 Much of his writing is concerned with critical approaches to law, particularly international law and international human rights law.
 He was recently an External Examiner for the London School of Economics’ LLM programme.
-A second edition of his co-authored book, International Law: A Critical Introduction published by Hart, is due for publication in 2019.
+A second edition of his co-authored book, International Law: A Critical Introduction published by Hart, was published in 2019.

 LLB (Bham), LLB (Cantab).
 Barrister, Monckton Chambers, London (2006-) and Visiting Professor, Central European University (1997-).
 His legal practice involves acting for individuals and governments (in inter-State cases) before the European Court of Human Rights and for individuals before the United Nations Human Rights Committee, as well as advising on the compliance of legislative proposals with European and international human rights standards.
 He is also President of the Expert Council on NGO Law of the Council of Europe’s Conference on INGOs (2008-).
 He is an expert on human rights law for the Council of Europe, the European Union, the Organization for Security and Co-operation in Europe, the Office of the High Commission for Human Rights and UNDP.
 He was the co-founder and Chair of INTERIGHTS (the International Centre for the Legal Protection of Human Rights) until its closure in 2014 and was formerly Reader in International Human Rights Law, University of Birmingham (1978-2006) and Chair of the Scientific Committee of the European Union’s Fundamental Rights Agency (2010-13).